Content metrics for content marketing and journalism

 Customer acquisition cost (CAC)

-CAC measures the costs of acquiring new customers by adding up all content production costs for a given period, and dividing them by the number of new customers for that period.
+CAC measures the cost of acquiring new customers by adding up all content production costs for a given period and dividing by the number of new customers gained in that period.
+The result tells you exactly what it costs to bring in one paying subscriber or customer.

 Editorial cadence